jonasbn/til/markdown/use_markdownlint.md

 This documentation is nice to have close at hand when you get started.

-I wrote up [a blog post][devtojonasbn] where I compare the rulesets of the two.
+I wrote up [a blog post][devtojonasbn] where I compare the rule sets of the two.

 ## Let go over some rules